Donate Newsletter

 HMDT blog: Five ways to include survivor experiences in your HMD activity

 This Holocaust Memorial Day (HMD), we will come together to learn and remember.
 One way to engage in meaningful conversation around HMD is to share and listen to survivor experiences.
-This blog will show you five different ways that you could use survivor experiences in your HMD activity this year.
+This blog will show you five different ways you could use survivor experiences in your HMD activity this year.

 HMDT blog: Five ways to include survivor experiences in your HMD activity